Course Outline

 Module 1: Overview and Architecture

-Operations Manager is a robust monitoring solution that requires thorough planning before deployment into any IT environment.
-It is crucial to comprehend the hardware and software requirements of the solution and any security implications, such as monitoring computers within trust boundaries, perimeter networks, or public clouds.
-When configuring storage for the Operations Manager databases, it is important to have a clear understanding of the number of monitored computers and devices to appropriately size the databases.
+Operations Manager is a comprehensive monitoring solution that requires thorough planning before deployment in any IT environment.
+It is crucial to understand the hardware and software requirements, as well as any security implications, such as monitoring computers within trust boundaries, perimeter networks, or public clouds.
+When configuring storage for the Operations Manager databases, you should have a clear understanding of the number of monitored computers and devices to appropriately size the databases.

-This module introduces participants to the components within an Operations Manager Management Group and describes the dependencies and relationships between these components.
-Participants will learn how to plan for and design an Operations Manager Management Group.
+This module introduces students to the components of an Operations Manager Management Group and describes the dependencies and relationships between these components.
+Students will learn how to plan for and design an Operations Manager Management Group for government use.

 Lessons